This Double Red Knock Out® Rosebush will be a knockout of the park with its explosion of color all summer long!

-The red double knockout rose bush has set a new standard in disease resistance when it comes to a beautifully bright and low maintenance bloom.
-It is of the same rose family of the original rose of the knock out family from Star Roses and plants.
+The red double knockout rose bush has set a new standard in disease resistance when it comes to a beautifully bright and low-maintenance bloom.
+It is of the same rose family as the original rose of the knock-out family from Star Roses and plants.

 The red roses contrast nicely to the dark green foliage of the flowering shrub.
 If grown as a flowering tree, the red blooms will cascade over the green leaves year after year.
 This classic rose is slightly more winter hardy than other roses but may need extra winter protection in colder areas.

 The rose bush features incredible resistance to black spots and powdery mildew leaf diseases and is an excellent choice as a low hedge or accent plant in mixed beds.
 They can even be container grown as an indoor patio plant for the ultimate flower power.

 Red Double Knockout Rose Care